emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 ---
 Now for the main dish, we're going to create our chat room.

-First step, we need to create a chat UI component.
+The first step, we need to create a chat UI component.

 In general, we can create our own chat UI our selves using simply React Native library.
-Also, there are a quite large amount of libraries dedicated to solve this issue themseves.
+Also, there are a quite large amount of libraries dedicated to solving this issue themselves.
 For example here, we used [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) for our project.
 Nevertheless, using this library would be more useful, it might also cause some recoverable problems UI and so on ...

 ```javascript